bmeurant/technical-docs/software-architecture/architectural-styles/serverless.md

 ---

-## Variations and Related Concepts
+## Related Patterns, Concepts and Variations

 * **FaaS (Function as a Service):** The concept that allows for the execution of functions in response to events without managing the underlying infrastructure.
 * **BaaS (Backend as a Service):** Provides managed backend services, such as databases, authentication, and storage, so the developer can focus on front-end code or **FaaS** functions.